Celebrate the cherry blossom season with this delectable cherry blossom milk pudding. The soft silky pudding simply

 Salt Pickled Cherry Blossoms are made with Yaezakura (八重桜).
-You’ll need to carefully handpick tender young buds, washed, drained/dried, sprinkle salt over the flowers (about 1 cup salt for 10 cups flower), and put a weight the top.
+You’ll need to carefully handpick tender young buds, washed, drained/dried, sprinkle salt over the flowers (about 1 cup salt for 10 cups of flowers), and put weight on top.
 Next day, you will squeeze out and discard brine, and submerge the flowers in ume plum vinegar (梅酢) and let them sit for about 3 days.
-Finally, let them dry in a single layer for 3 days in the shade or until they are comply dry.
+Finally, let them dry in a single layer for 3 days in the shade or until they are completely dry.
 To preserve, pack them in a jar with salt (about 1:1 ratio).
 This way, they can keep for one year.

 Where To Buy Them?

 Too much work to make salt pickled cherry blossoms from scratch?
 Or there are no cherry blossoms around you?
-Don’t worry, you can purchase these salt pickled cherry blossoms from this Japanese online store that ships internationally (this company also sells them on Amazon), or another brand on Amazon.
+Don’t worry, you can purchase these salt-pickled cherry blossoms from this Japanese online store that ships internationally (this company also sells them on Amazon), or another brand on Amazon.
 You might be able to find it at Japanese grocery stores when in season.
 You can also purchase it from Weee!

 Creamy Cherry Blossom Milk Pudding with Sakura Jello on Top

 I am usually not very proud of my desserts, but I would say this is probably one of the most beautiful desserts I make at home.
 So what does this pretty dessert taste like, you might wonder?
 The bottom milk pudding part is very similar in texture and flavor to panna cotta.
 To celebrate cherry blossom season, I made pink cherry blossom jelly to go on top.

-The top layer are both sweet and a bit salty from the the salt pickled cherry blossom, and the combination of salty cherry blossom jelly, creamy and gently sweet milk pudding is a match made in heaven!
-You can definitely try making different flavors to go on top of the milk pudding base, let me know what you made and what combinations tastes good.
+The top layer is both sweet and a bit salty from the salt pickled cherry blossom, and the combination of salty cherry blossom jelly, creamy and gently sweet milk pudding is a match made in heaven!
+You can definitely try making different flavors to go on top of the milk pudding base, let me know what you made and what combinations taste good.